daweibai/PCBS-langevo/README.md

 4. The rules that the learner infers will be mapped onto two rule space of 5x5, one for the meaning component A, one for B. This isn't in Simon Kirby's original model.
 He used a more complex Context-Free Grammar based algorithms that I'm not capable of implementing.
 5. Then the learner becomes an adult.
 He produces 50 strings generated from his rule space.
 The production is simple: for a meaning, if the adult has rules for both meaning component, then he concatenates the rules to produce the string.
 If he only has one meaning component, then the other half will be a random string.
 If he doesn't have any rule for the meaning, then he generates a random string.

-For example, the first (random) production is:
+For example, the first (random) production from the first adult is:
 ```
 ['oywuxdoag', 'okegbwtnku', 'juodih', 'b', 'v']
 ['lobsejjofd', 'cyeziht', 'slitntbuk', 'q', 'sypcc']